the-m8/Travelling_to_Seattle_Accomodations/README.md

 ## Project 2: Disaster Response Pipeline <a name="Project_2"></a>

--- work in progress --
+This is a webapp build for the classification of Disaster Response messages via a Machine learning algorithm.
+You can find the details in the [Project-2](https://github.com/the-m8/Udacity_Nanodegree_Data-Science/tree/main/Project_2) folder.

 ## Project 3: Recommendation Engines <a name="Project_3"></a>

--- not yet started --
+-- work in progress --

 ## Project 4: Data Scientist Capstone <a name="Project_4"></a>